Scientific Name

 Description

-Gasteria batesiana 'Variegata' is a charming succulent with green leaves with many tiny white spots and irregular markings in shades of white, yellow, and pink.
+Gasteria batesiana 'Variegata' is a charming succulent with variegated leaves covered with tiny, white spots.
+The leaves are green with irregular markings in white, yellow, and pink shades.
 It can grow up to 4 inches (10 cm) in height and 12 inches (30 cm) in diameter.

 Hardiness